kolbyn24/Notes/README.md

 ### Obsidian Git

 Search for the `Obsidian Git` community plugin and enable it from the `Community Plugins` panel in the settings menu.
-Configure it (left panel under `Plugin Options -> Obsidian Git`) using the following settings (if you do not see these settings try closing and reopening obsidian, also make sure .git is in the root of your vault directory):
+Configure it (left panel under `Plugin Options -> Obsidian Git`) using the following settings (if you do not see these settings try closing and reopening obsidian, also make sure .git is in the root of your vault directory.
+Make sure the root folder is named "Notes"):

 ```
 Vault Backup Interval: 60